PrevinBogopa/PrevinBogopa/README.md

 - 🌱 I’m currently learning ** Mern Stack, REST API, and MongoDB **
 - 👯 I’m looking to collaborate on Web Development Related Projects **
 - 🤔 I’m looking for help with Mern **
-- 🥅 2021 Goals: To be profficient in MERN Stack :|
+- 🥅 2023 Goals: To be profficient in MERN Stack :Launch a full e-Commerce site
-- ⚡ Fun fact: I love taking photos, playing video games.
+- ⚡ Likes : I love Springboot.

 <p align="center">
     <a href="https://github.com/HridoyHazard/github-readme-streak-stats">